Replicating objects created with server-side encryption (SSE-C, SSE-S3, SSE-KMS)

 Note

 You can use multi-Region Amazon KMS keys in Amazon S3.
 However, Amazon S3 currently treats multi-Region keys as though they were single-Region keys, and does not use the multi-Region features of the key.
-For more information, see Using multi-Region keys in Amazon Key Management Service Developer Guide.
+For more information, see Using multi-Region keys in the Amazon Key Management Service Developer Guide.

 Topics